zviadm/Beehive/docs/Readme.txt

 *** Building Hardware ***

--- To build hardware you will need Xilinx ISE (12.1) -- Open ISE Project Navigator, File -> Open Project and choose hwv51/RISC/risc.xise
+-- To build hardware you will need Xilinx ISE (tested with v12.2) -- Open ISE Project Navigator, File -> Open Project and choose hwv51/RISC/risc.xise
 -- After opening the project you need to set how many cores you want to have: